modons/LMR/docs/full_recon.rst

     truncation.
 E.g., 42 is a 44x66 grid.)
   * **esmpy_interp_method** (esmpy only): Which interpolation method to use ('bilinear' or 'patch')
-  * **esmpy_regrid_to** (esmpy only): Grid definition tag to regrid to as defined in ``grid_def.yml``
+  * **esmpy_regrid_to** (esmpy only): Target regrid definition tag defined in ``grid_def.yml``

-Important options for a Monte-Carlo iteration
+Important options for a Monte-Carlo (MC) iteration
 ---------------------------------------------

-Advantages of the LMR framework include the capacity to run many realizations of a reconstruction by subsampling the input data.
+Advantages of the LMR framework include the capacity to run many realizations of a reconstruction by sampling from the input data.
 This generates uncertainty bounds on reconstructed output and is an essential product for determining the robustness of reconstructed signals.
 There are a few options in the configuration important for MC operations.

 * **wrapper**

   * **iter_range**: Number range to perform iterations over.
 [0, 5] will
-    output 5 different directories named r0 - r5.
-One can easily distribute
+    output reconstructions to 5 different directories named r0 - r5.
+One
+    can easily distribute
     runs on an a cluster by farming out different iteration ranges.
-E.g., set the range as [0, 5] on one node and [6, 10] on another.
+E.g., set the range as [0, 5] for a reconstruction on one machine and [6, 10] on another.
   * **multi_seed**: Seeds for creating reproducible iterations.
 Must be of length such that indexing from the ``iter_range`` number is not out of bounds.

 * **core**

   * **nens**: Number of prior ensembe members (should generally be above 50).
     This is resampled for each iteration.

 * **proxies**

   * **proxy_frac**: Fraction of available proxy records to use.
 Useful for independent verification on withheld proxies.
 Resampled for each iteration.

 Pre-calculating estimated observations (Ye values)
 ==================================================

-For offline reconstructions estimated observations from the prior sample are re-used each year.
+For offline reconstructions, estimated observations from the prior sample are re-used each year.
 If we are not interested in outputting a field required for the PSM, the Ye values (estimated observations) can be calculated and the field ommitted.
-This saves memory and disk space and allows for individual fields to be reconstructed separately when using RNG seeding (i.e., ``multi_seed`` for Monte-Carlo reconstructions).
+This saves memory and disk space and allows for individual fields to be reconstructed separately when using RNG seeding (i.e., ``multi_seed`` for MC reconstructions).

-To enable this we first need to create the pre-calculated Ye file.
-After setting up the config.yml ``cd`` into the ``misc/`` directory and run the command::
+To enable this, we first need to create the pre-calculated Ye file.
+After setting up the config.yml, ``cd`` into the ``misc/`` directory and run the command::

     (lmr_py3) $ python build_ye_file.py <path/to/desired/config.yml>

-If no configuration file is provided as a command-line argument, the ``config.yml`` in the source code directory is used.
-It builds the Ye file based on the chosen proxy database, PSMs and averaging period, and the prior source.
+If no configuration file is provided as a command-line argument, the code uses ``config.yml`` in the source code directory.
+This script builds the Ye file based on the chosen proxy database, PSMs and averaging period, and the prior source.
 Numpy zip files contining the calculated Ye values are output in the ``lmr_path`` directory under ``ye_precalc_files``.